Sunday, July 7 – Saturday August 10, 2019 (Last day of class is Friday, August 9)

-Cost: $7,500 (includes double occupancy residence hall room, all meals, and most activities)
+2019 Cost: $7,750, plus $125 refundable damage deposit (cost includes double occupancy residence hall room, all meals, and most activities)

-Optional physical education courses are offered at $250 each
+Optional, 1-credit physical education courses are offered at an additional cost

 Are you a bright and talented college student with a learning disability, ADHD, or ASD?
-Do you study and work hard—but your grades do not show it?
-Do you find yourself falling farther and farther behind?
+Do you study and work hard — but your grades do not show it?
+Do you find yourself falling further and further behind?

 - Gain an in-depth understanding of your learning differences and personal learning style.